AdguardTeam/AdguardKnowledgeBase/01.general/18.stealth-mode/docs.en.md

 The Deep Packet Inspection is a system of deep analysis and filtering of traffic by packet content, as well as the accumulation of statistical data.
 Using this technology, ISPs have the ability to control the passing traffic and limit access to content for their clients.

-Now AdGuard can modify outgoing packet data so that the client does not fall under the DPI blocking criteria.
+AdGuard can modify outgoing packet data so that the client does not fall under the DPI blocking criteria.
 This means that by enabling this option, users can get access to the content they want.
-However, not all DPI systems can be bypassed yet — we are still working on it.
+Not all DPI systems can be bypassed at this time, but we are constantly working to improve this.

 >"Protect from DPI" feature is already implemented in AdGuard for Windows, AdGuard for Mac, and AdGuard for Android apps.
 AdGuard Browser extension does not provide it yet.